 4. The Queen’s Park Savannah, Port of Spain

-The magic roundabout is a ring junction constructed in 1972 which consists of five mini-roundabouts arranged in a circle.
+This is a ring junction constructed in 1972 which consists of five mini-roundabouts arranged in a circle.
 It is located near the County Ground, home of Swindon Town.
-In this roundabout, traffic flows around the inner circle anticlockwise and flows clockwise around the five smaller roundabouts on the outer loop.
+In this, traffic flows around the inner circle anticlockwise and flows clockwise around the five smaller roundabouts on the outer loop.
 It is considered one of the scariest roundabouts.

 6. Dai Liet Sy Roundabout, Vietnam

 This roundabout is the largest in Vietnam, which is also a portable park used by people.
 This is interconnected to many lanes and also acts as a public zone for the people in Vietnam.
 This not only increases the green cover of the city but also maintains city traffic.

 This roundabout is the largest in Western Australia which is fully controlled by traffic lights.
 It is the only fully signalized roundabout in WA.
 This significantly helped reduce traffic accidents, crashing and maintain traffic flow systematically.

 This unique roundabout is a monument and also a traffic circle located in Greater Guadalajara.
 This consists of horse sculptures running, called the stampede.
 It represented a world of sculptures, art deco movement.
 This is an example of a refreshing example of a roundabout.

 9. Pearl Ring Roundabout, China